 Power BI Grouping is the process of combining or merging two or more values for further analysis.
 For example, When we are seeing products by category report, we may find very few records (unnoticeable products).
-Sometimes, it may be annoying to see all those under performing products.
-In this situation you can create a group by combining those records, and display it as one product.
-In this article we will show you, How to create groups in Power BI reports with example
+Sometimes, it may be annoying to see all those underperforming products.
+In this situation, you can create a group by combining those records, and display it as one product.
+In this article, we will show you, How to create groups in Power BI reports with an example

 Create Groups in Power BI

 To visually demonstrate this grouping technique, we will create a Pie chart.
 As you can see from the below screenshot, we created a Pie chart by dragging the Sales Amount column to Values field, and Color to Legend region.